wee-snufkin/training-material/topics/fair/tutorials/med-chem-data-management/tutorial.md

 ## Chemical file formats

 Depending on the type of analysis you are going to perform, you will work with different file formats.
-Here are the most important data types, commonly used in cheminformatics:
+Below are the most important data types, commonly used in cheminformatics, that you will likely see in Galaxy:
 - SDF (.sd, .sdf) - stands for Structure-Data Format, and SDF files actually wrap the molfile (MDL Molfile) format.
 Stores information about the chemical structure and associated data of compounds in plain text.
 Files in SDF format can encode single or multiple molecules that are then delimited by lines consisting of four dollar signs ($$$$).
 SDF files are formatted ASCII files that store information about the positions of the individual atoms (either in 2D or 3D space) that make up the molecule.
 The data on connectivity and hybridization state are also encoded, although their use is less frequent and often inconsistent.
 - MOL (.mol) - an MDL Molfile for holding information about the atoms, bonds, connectivity and coordinates of a molecule.
 - MOL2 (.mol2) - a Tripos Mol2 file is a complete, portable representation of a SYBYL molecule.
 It is an ASCII file which contains all the information needed to